paulbartell/CSE-14X-Section-Code/12sp143/05-LinkedListsOne/linkedlistsone.md

 ```

 New Node created -- I like making any new nodes before changing
-pointers, because it is easier to organize.
+references, because it is easier to organize.

-Then change the pointers -- the other two changes to the LinkedList that
+Then change the references -- the other two changes to the LinkedList that
 needed to be applied.
 That's all 3 things done, so this solves the
 problem!